Comparing R C M Technologies (RCMT) and Its Competitors

 |R C M Technologies Competitors

-26.8% of R C M Technologies shares are held by institutional investors.
-Comparatively, 62.7% of shares of all “Help supply services” companies are held by institutional investors.
-12.2% of R C M Technologies shares are held by insiders.
-Comparatively, 16.4% of shares of all “Help supply services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+26.8% of R C M Technologies shares are owned by institutional investors.
+Comparatively, 62.5% of shares of all “Help supply services” companies are owned by institutional investors.
+12.2% of R C M Technologies shares are owned by company insiders.
+Comparatively, 16.4% of shares of all “Help supply services” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of recent recommendations for R C M Technologies and its peers, as provided by MarketBeat.
+This is a summary of current recommendations and price targets for R C M Technologies and its competitors, as provided by MarketBeat.com.

 |Sell Ratings